We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-Read on for everything I learned, including my recommendations for the best facial mists to have on hand this summer and beyond.
+Read on for everything I learned, including recommendations for the best facial mists to have on hand this season and beyond.

 As you might imagine, facial mists are products that are misted onto your skin.
-And they’ve been around for decades.
+And they’ve been around for thousands of years.

 In addition to being refreshing, soothing, and cooling, a good facial mist imparts a number of other perks:

 - Provides aromatherapy.
 Some facial mists contain plant extracts and essential oils to provide aromatherapy benefits.

 - Enhances mood.
 A facial mist is its own kind of mini self-care ritual.
 There’s just something about that fragrant, cooling mist that feels so refreshing and even indulgent — especially when you’re spritzing on the go.

 - Gives a boost of antioxidants.
 Some mists include antioxidants, like vitamin C, vitamin E, or ferulic acid.

 - Blocks blue light.
 Benefits depend on the mist you choose, but some contain ingredients that are meant to block the effects of environmental stressors, like blue light.

 - Sets makeup.
 A quick spritz after applying a face full of makeup can give you a dewy finish.